omidi/DWT-toolbox/README.md

 More specifically, following tools are provided in this repository:

-* DWT_model: A C++ implementation of the DWT model, which users can scan DNA sequences for identifying binding sites under the DWT model.
+* DWT model: Using this feature of the toolbox, users can identify TF binding sites (TFBSs).
+It is a C++ implementation of the DWT model, which scans DNA sequences for identifying TFBSs under the positional dependency (DWT) model.
 This code comes with a useful Python wrapper script that can be used for running the C++ code and calculating the posterior probability of the TF binding.
-* Positional_Dependency_Posterior: A C++ implementation can be found that is useful for calculating the posterior probabilities of positional dependencies within TF binding sites.
+* Posterior of positional dependency: For calculating the probability of positional dependency between any pairs of positions, we have implemented a C++ program.
+Given a set of binding sites, this program can give an indea about which pairs of positions are highly dependent.
-* diLogo: A Python script for generating diLogo, a graphical representation of the positional dependency model, provided a DWT flat file.
+* diLogo: A Python script for generating 'diLogo' which is a a graphical representation of the positional dependency model.
+DiLogo is the cousin of the well-known sequence logo, which includes information on positional dependency and the di-nucleotide tendency at the dependent positions.
+This script receives, as input, a DWT flat file and posteriors of positional dependency between all pairs of positions.
-* Fitting_DWT_model: A Python implementation for a pipeline that can be used for fitting the DWT models, given a set of DWT sequences and an initial position specific weight matrix (PSWM) model.
-This program uses other scripts and executables, therefore, it's first required to make sure all the other programs in the pipeline are functional.
+* Fitting a DWT model: Sometimes we would like to fit a DWT model to a set of observed TF binding DNA sequences.
+For example, peaks that are extracted from a ChIP-seq assay.
+This Python implementation can be used for this purpose.
+To run the script, users need a set of DNA sequences (FASTA format) and an initial position specific weight matrix (PSWM or WM) model.
+The latter can be extracted from known PSWM databases, such as JASPAR or SwissRegulon.

-For compiling the C++ codes, we have created `Makefile` under `Source` directory.
-In Linux and Mac, by simply running  `make` in the `Source` directory, the executable of the program will be created.
+For compiling the C++ codes, we created `Makefile` under `Source` directory.
+In Linux and Mac, it's fairly easy: just run  `make all` command while in the `Source` directory and the binaries for the programs will be created.
+Here, we have explicitly assumed that the `g++` is already installed in the machine.
+For more information see [here](https://gcc.gnu.org/).

-For implementing the C++ codes, we have used several functions from the [Boost library](http://www.boost.org/).
-We have put a compatible version of the Boost directory in the `Source` directory, which needs to be first un-tarred.
+For implementing the C++ codes, we made use of several functions from the [Boost library](http://www.boost.org/).
+We put a compatible version of the Boost directory in the `Source` directory, which needs to be first uncompressed.
 This is easily done by executing the following command in `Source` directory:

 ```